RV Air Conditioner Basics: Your Top Questions Answered

 If your air conditioner isn’t lowering the temperature inside your RV to a comfortable level, here are a few things to try:

 • Move to a more shaded location.
-Reducing your RV’s exposure to direct sunlight will make your AC more effective because it won’t have to work as hard.
+Reducing your RV’s exposure to direct sunlight will make your A/C more effective because it won’t have to work as hard.

 • Clean and/or replace the air filter.
 Insufficient airflow reduces your air conditioner’s effectiveness.

 • Check your power supply.
-Insufficient power will cause your AC to operate below its cooling capacity.
+Insufficient power will cause your A/C to operate below its cooling capacity.

 • Minimize the number of occupants.
 Our bodies give off heat.
-The more people you have inside, the harder your AC works to cool things down.
+The more people you have inside, the harder your A/C works to cool things down.

 • Shower in the bathhouse.
 Eliminates steam and condensation from hot water…unless you like cold showers.

 • Minimize the use of appliances and electronics.
 Every appliance in your RV gives off heat when it’s on.
-Reducing appliance and electronic usage will make life easier for your air conditioning unit.
+Reducing appliance and electronic usage will make life easier for your RV air conditioning unit.

-What is the Smallest RV Air Conditioner?
+What Is the Smallest RV Air Conditioner?

 small-ac-questions-about-rv-air-conditioners-07-2022